jckoester/recipepress-reloaded/readme.txt

 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==

+= 0.7.10 =
+* Added Dutrch translation
+* Added an optional separator for ingredient notes
+* Improved display of instruction images
+* Improved display of nutritional information
+* Bugfixes in widgets

 = 0.7.9 =
 * Added a feature to restore lost taxonomies